-Please click on the Agenda tab to see the specific topics that will be taught in each session.
+Please click on the What You Will Learn tab to see the specific topics that will be taught in each session.

-This program will be recorded live on September 21 & 23, 2021.
-The recorded package, available in audio or video format and including seminar materials, will be available within three weeks after the live program ends.*
+This program was recorded live on September 21 & 23, 2021.
+The recorded packages are now available in audio or video format and includes seminar materials.*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.